vg-cloud/210930unauthAmplify/Readme.md

         aws cognito-idp list-user-pools --max-results 10

 - Take the Id value from the output of the previous command and put the value in the command below.
-Alos put any of your working email accounts as value for email.
+Also put any of your working email accounts as value for email.

         aws cognito-idp admin-create-user --username teacher \
         --user-attributes Name=email,Value=EMAIL Name=phone_number,Value="+15555551212" \